tekknolagi/tekknolagi.github.com/_posts/2025-05-13-pl-writing.md

   Optimizations][cranelift-aegraph] by Chris Fallin showed that e-graphs are workable and remarkably effective in a production compiler, even if you don't do the "full shebang".
+  * See also [The acyclic e-graph: Cranelift's mid-end optimizer](https://cfallin.org/blog/2026/04/09/aegraph/), a 2026 blog post
 * [Acyclic Egraphs and Smart Constructors][phil-aegraph] by Phil Zucker further explores acyclic egraphs in the small.
 This one was a slow burn: I read it when it came out, didn't really get it, and then months later it clicked